wullm/zwindstroom/README.md

 Package with methods for computing background quantities and scale-dependent growth factors for massive neutrino cosmologies using a 3-fluid approximation, following Zennaro+16.
 Supports multi-fluid models with distinct transfer functions and interfaces with classy.
+(Formally known as 3FA).

 Quick Installation
 ------------------